tombouctou/confi/mongo/dotnet/article/index.md

 dotnet new web
 ```

-To get up and running we'll need to inject MongoDB with our `ConfigurationRecord` collection, inject our `MongoConfigurationLoader.Factory`, and setup background configuration with key from our loader, paired with the `MongoBackgroundConfigurationWatcher`.
+To get up and running, we'll need to inject MongoDB with our `ConfigurationRecord` collection, inject our `MongoConfigurationLoader.Factory`, and set up background configuration with key from our loader, paired with the `MongoBackgroundConfigurationWatcher`.
 Here's the code:

 ```csharp
 builder.Services.AddMongoCollection<ConfigurationRecord>("configs");